NVIDIA/TensorRT-Model-Optimizer/README.md

 - [ONNX PTQ](./onnx_ptq/README.md) shows how to quantize the ONNX models in INT4 or INT8 quantization mode.
 The examples also include the deployment of quantized ONNX models using TensorRT.
 - [Distillation for LLMs](./llm_distill/README.md) demonstrates how to use Knowledge Distillation, which can increasing the accuracy and/or convergence speed for finetuning / QAT.
 - [Chained Optimizations](./chained_optimizations/README.md) shows how to chain multiple optimizations together (e.g. Pruning + Distillation + Quantization).
+- [Model Hub](./model_hub/) provides an example to deploy and run quantized Llama 3.1 8B instruct model from Nvidia's Hugging Face model hub on both TensorRT-LLM and vLLM.

-## Support Matrix
+## Model Support Matrix

 - For LLM quantization, please refer to this [support matrix](./llm_ptq/README.md#model-support-list).
+- For VLM quantization, please refer to this [support matrix](./vlm_ptq/README.md#model-support-list).
-- For Diffusion, the Model Optimizer supports [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5), [Stable Diffusion XL](https://huggingface.co/papers/2307.01952), and [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo).
+- For Diffusion, Model Optimizer supports [FLUX](https://huggingface.co/black-forest-labs/FLUX.1-dev), [Stable Diffusion 3](https://huggingface.co/stabilityai/stable-diffusion-3-medium), [Stable Diffusion XL](https://huggingface.co/papers/2307.01952), [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo), and [Stable Diffusion 2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1).
+- For speculative decoding, please refer to this [support matrix](./speculative_decoding/README.md#model-support-list).

 ## Benchmark

-Please find the benchmarks [here](./benchmark.md).
+Please find the benchmarks at [here](./benchmark.md).

 ## Quantized Checkpoints